vicky-liu17/vicky-blogs/Machine_Learning/Variational_Inference.md

 3. **Interpretation:** $D_{\text{KL}}(P || Q)$ can be interpreted as the extra amount of information, in average bits, needed to encode data from P using the optimal code for Q.

 4. **Not a metric:** KL divergence is not a true metric because it does not satisfy the triangle inequality.

+### Motivation

+In modern machine learning, variational(Bayesian) inference, which we will refer to here as variational Bayes, is most often used to infer the conditional distribution over the latent variables given the observations(and parameters).
+This is also known as the posterior distribution over the latent variables.
+    - Posterior Distribution: The posterior distribution is the conditional distribution of the latent variables given the observed data and any known parameters.
+In Bayesian statistics, this distribution represents our updated beliefs about the latent variables after incorporating the observed data.
+    - Inference: Inference refers to the process of estimating or making predictions about the latent variables based on the observed data.
+It involves updating our prior beliefs (expressed as a prior distribution over latent variables) with new evidence from the observed data to obtain the posterior distribution.
+    - Variational Bayesian inference is an approach that formulates the problem of estimating the posterior distribution as an optimization problem.
+It introduces a family of parameterized distributions (variational distributions) and seeks the member of this family that is closest to the true posterior distribution.
+The optimization process involves minimizing the difference (often measured using the Kullback-Leibler divergence) between the variational distribution and the true posterior.